devanshgaira1/Smith_Waterman_tang-nano25K/README.md

 Implementing the Smith-Waterman local sequence alignment algorithm in Verilog on a Sipeed Tang 25K (Gowin GW5A-25) FPGA.

 I originally came across [Carmine Pacilio's C++ HLS implementation](https://github.com/CarmineD8/Smith-Waterman-HLS) and used that as the starting point.
-Pratham Jha helped me understand what the scoring parameters actually mean biologically, which shaped how the algorithm was tuned.

 ---